-When the BSAP will be complete as a project of 9 Baltic Sea countries, the estimated total construction price approaches 4,9 million euros (2,5 million euros from Estonia and 2,4 million euros from partner countries)
+When the BSAP will be complete as a project of all 9 Baltic Sea countries, the estimated total construction price approaches 5 - 5,4 million euros (2,6 - 3,2 million euros from Estonia and 2,4 million euros from partner countries).

-The second period of constructions works, mainly in the interiors of the main art hall and in national pavilions.
-Preparation works of the first exhibition.
-50 000 euros from the Estonian Cultural Endowment, from the program Creative Europe, co-financing from partner countries.
+Preparation works and design of the first exhibition in 2021.
+The start-up budget for the first expositions 40 000 euros will be applied from the Estonian Cultural Endowment, from the program Creative Europe and co-financing from partner countries.

-A start-up support for the first full year managment of BSAP.
-50 000 euros from EAS (Estonian Development Agency), Estonian Cultural Endowment, the municipal budget of the Town of Pärnu.
+A start-up support for the first year management of BSAP.
+50 000 euros from RTK or EAS (Enterprise Estonia, another distributor of EU finances in frame of the measure "Strengthening of the Competiveness of the Regions"), Estonian Cultural Endowment, the municipal budget of the Town of Pärnu, etc.